-Standard 10: Continuous School Improvement - School The school principals candidate demonstrates knowledge of the use of data to create a continuous school improvement planact as agents of continuous school improvement to promote all students' the academic success and well-being of all students.
+Standard 10: Continuous School Improvement - School principals act as agents of continuous school improvement to promote all students' academic success and well-being.

-- 10(a) The school principal understands how to make school more effective for all students, teachers, staff, families, and the community. - 10(b) The school principal understands methods of continuous improvement to achieve the vision, fulfill the mission, and promote the beliefs of the school. - 10(c) The school principal understands change and change management processes. - 10(d) The school principal understands a systems approach to promote coherence among improvement efforts and all aspects of school organization, programs, and services. - 10(e) The school principal understands how to create and promote leadership among teachers and staff for inquiry, experimentation and innovation, and initiating and implementing improvement.
+- 10(a) The school principal understands how to make school more effective for all students, teachers, staff, families, and the community. - 10(b) The school principal understands methods of continuous improvement to achieve the vision, fulfill the mission, and promote the beliefs of the school. - 10(c) The school principal understands change and change management processes. - 10(d) The school principal understands a systems approach to promote coherence among improvement efforts and all aspects of school organization, programs, and services. - 10(e) The school principal understands how to create and promote leadership among teachers and staff for inquiry, experimentation and innovation, and initiating and implementing improvement. - 10(f) The school principal understands how to implement methods of continuous improvement to achieve the vision, fulfill the mission, and promote the beliefs of the school. - 10(g) The school principal understands how to manage uncertainty, risk, competing initiatives, and politics of change.

-- 10(f) The school principal understands how to implement methods of continuous improvement to achieve the vision, fulfill the mission, and promote the beliefs of the school. - 10(g) The school principal understands how to manage uncertainty, risk, competing initiatives, and politics of change. - 10(h) The school principal understands how to assess and develop the capacity of staff to evaluate the value and applicability of emerging educational trends and the findings of research for the school and its improvement. - 10(i) The school principal understands how to promote readiness, instill mutual commitment and accountability, and develop the knowledge, skills, and motivation to succeed in improvement.
+- 10(h) The school principal understands how to assess and develop the capacity of staff to evaluate the value and applicability of emerging educational trends and the findings of research for the school and its improvement. - 10(i) The school principal understands how to promote readiness, instill mutual commitment and accountability, and develop the knowledge, skills, and motivation to succeed in improvement.

-- 10(j) The school principal participates in an ongoing process of evidence-based inquiry, learning, strategic goal setting, planning, implementation, and evaluation for continuous school and classroom improvement. - 10(k) The school principal analyzes situationally-appropriate strategies for improvement, including transformational and incremental, adaptive approaches and attention to different phases of implementation. - 10(l) The school principal assists in developing appropriate systems of data collection, management, analysis, and use, connecting as needed to the district office and external partners for support in planning, implementation, monitoring, feedback, and evaluation.
+- 10(j) The school principal participates in an ongoing process of evidence-based inquiry, learning, strategic goal setting, planning, implementation, and evaluation for continuous school and classroom improvement. - 10(k) The school principal analyzes situationally-appropriate strategies for improvement, including transformational and incremental, adaptive approaches and attention to different phases of implementation. - 10(I) The school principal assists in developing appropriate systems of data collection, management, analysis, and use, connecting as needed to the district office and external partners for support in planning, implementation, monitoring, feedback, and evaluation.